Help us improve your experience.

 ICMP health checking is supported only on MS-MPC services cards.

 Starting in Junos OS release 22.4R1, TLB is enhanced to support TLS-Hello health check type.
-For TLS-Hello over TCP, TLS v1.2 and v1.3 TLS-Hello health checks are supported.
+For TLS-Hello over TCP, TLS v1.2 and v1.3 health checks are supported.

 Change History Table